By Ryan Laporte

 Provide your dog with toys that they can play with to avoid getting bored.
 Some dogs may show destructive behavior such as chewing your clothes, paper, or any item in the house.
 This behavior calms them whenever they experience separation anxiety.

 Another reason your dog may go potty in the house is a lack of self-confidence.
 This happens when they are still new to your home.
-They will look for a place that they feel comfortable, and one of the ideal places they have found is your bed.
+They will look for a place where they feel comfortable, and one of the ideal places they have found is your bed.
 Building your dog’s self-confidence and teaching them to go outside to urinate or defecate will solve this problem.
 You can also boost your dog’s confidence by letting your pup socialize with other dogs.

 If female dogs are potty trained and suddenly revert to going potty in the house, they may be experiencing medical issues.
 Dogs with urinary tract infections experience pain when they urinate.
 In this case, they will look for soft clothing or bedding where they can pee.
 Do not blame your dog if this happens.